goethe-tcs/tcs.uni-frankfurt.de/content/seminar/homomorphisms.md

 Weekly 2-hour sessions during the semester.

-In the beginning, we will read Chapters 1-5 of _Large networks and graph limits_ by Lázló Lovász together, with each participant giving a short talk on part of it.
+In the beginning, we will read Chapters 1-5 of _Large networks and graph limits_ by László Lovász together, with each participant giving a short talk on part of it.
 Subsequently, each participant will present an advanced topic from the area based on one of the papers listed below in a longer talk and in a short written report.

 A detailed schedule will follow later.